Economics of Power Generation

 - Running Charges

-Fixed Charges of Power GenerationFixed charges, as the name suggest does not vary either with the capacity of the plant or with plant operation.
+Fixed charges, as the name suggest does not vary either with the capacity of the plant or with plant operation.
 These costs remain fixed under all circumstances.
 These mainly include the salaries of higher officials of the central organization and the rent of the land reserved for future expansion.

 These charges mainly depend on the installed capacity of the plant and are independent of the electrical energy output of the plant.
 These charges include the following :

 - Interest and depreciation on the capital cost of the generating plant, transmission and distribution network, buildings and other civil engineering works etc. Capital cost of the plant also includes the interest paid during the construction of the plant, salaries of engineers and other employees, development and construction of the power station.
 It also includes cost incurred on account of transportation, labor etc. to bring the equipment on site and installing the same, all of which are involved for the overall economics of power generation.

 - It also includes all types of taxes, insurance premiums pain on policies to cover the risk of accidental breakdown.